-3) SEN Support 2
+3. SEN Support 2

-If a child continues not to make adequate progress with a Provision Plan in place, the teachers, supported by the SENCo, will ask for help from specialists outside school.
+If a child continues not to make adequate progress with individualised targets and support in place, the teachers, supported by the SENDCo, will request support from specialists outside school.
 This is in addition to the extra support the child is already receiving within school.
-These specialists may include an Educational Psychologist, Specialist Inclusion Support Service, Social, Emotional and Mental Health, Childhood and Adolescent Mental Health Service, Speech and Language Therapy, Occupational Therapy, Physiotherapy and the Specialist Assessment Service.
+These specialists may include an Educational Psychologist, Specialist Teachers from the Specialist Inclusion Support Service, SOLAR (Emotional Wellbeing and Mental Health Services), Speech and Language Therapy, Occupational Therapy and the Specialist Assessment Service (for the diagnosis of Autism).
 With their help, strategies which are additional to or different from those at SEN Support 1 will form the basis of future Provision Plans.